Remod-org/Auxide/README.md

 Additionally, Auxide should work just fine month to month for **vanilla and staging** servers without monthly updates.

 ### NOTES
+AS OF 5 Nov 2022, some new files leaked into staging in the Managed folder.
+These prevent loading although unassociated with our mod.
+Ticket open with FP.

 - This was originally a fork of https://github.com/Facepunch/Rust.ModLoader.
 - This should work on either Windows or Linux Rust servers.